S0KPiseth/4k-youtube-downloader-with-UI/README.md

 ## Usage

-To use this project, run the following command:
+After finishing the installation step, to use this application, run the following command:
 ```bash
 python UI.py
 ```